-For my bunny barn I chose one of the corner stalls to take advantage of the extra natural light & ventilation.
-There is a nice large window that has a wooden door I can shut from the outside, and the windows in the front are closed off when I close the main doors to the barn making it secure at night.
+For my female bunny barn, I chose one of the corner stalls to take advantage of the extra natural light & ventilation.
+There is a nice large window that has a wooden door I can shut from the outside, and the windows to the side are closed off when I close the main doors to the barn making it secure at night.
 Here is the stall when we moved in:

 and this is where we ended up after we were done:

 The bunny boys live in the stall next door.
 The stall is the same square footage but they don’t have a corner stall so there is only one window.
 They do have a side “window” that looks into the alpaca stalls which lets additional light in.
 Here is the boy’s stall when we finished

 First and foremost, you need to make the area safe.
 We have concrete floors, so predators digging in wasn’t a concern.
 I thoroughly checked the corners and walls for evidence of rotten wood where an animal could gain access or the rabbits could escape the stall.
 I decided to cover the lower half of the modular wall between the does & bucks with plywood just in case a rabbit decided to try and squeeze between the boards into the next stall for an unauthorized date.

 The window in the doe stall was another concern.
 There was some old chicken wire across it.
 Many predators can rip or chew through chicken wire.
 I replaced the chicken wire with sturdy hardware cloth.
 There is a wooden exterior door that I can use to close up the window, but I knew in the summer I would want to leave the window open even at night so a secure screen was important.
 For the boy stall, their window is completely inside of the secure outdoor enclosure so we can leave that one open.
 In the winter we wrap the outdoor enclosure so snow & winds won’t blow into the boy’s stall.